[ For Office 2013 ]

 This app for Excel is useful for working with time sheets, schedules, project plans, logs, and registers where you frequently need to refer to a calendar.
 The date picking function makes it easy to enter dates or the current time into the currently selected cell.
 You can highlight dates in the calendar by selecting a range of dates in your spreadsheet.
 You can also toggle the size of the calendar, show week numbers, change the calendar system (U.S. or ISO), and choose a different theme (blue, green, etc.).

 Highlight a Range of Dates

-This is a very useful features, particularly if you are using a time sheet and want to highlight holidays and other non-working days.
+This is a very useful feature, particularly if you are using a time sheet and want to highlight holidays and other non-working days.